Root Canal Procedures & Extractions

 However, sometimes, keeping your tooth is not a favorable option.

-If your tooth is badly damaged by decay, cracks or breakage, extraction may be recommended.
+If your tooth is badly damaged by decay, cracks or breakage, tooth extraction may be recommended.
 Keeping such a tooth could result in poor longterm prognosis for successful treatment.

-Dr. Bains will discuss the options with you for replacing the missing tooth.
+Dr. Bains will discuss the options with you for replacing the extracted tooth.
 Although it is not necessary to choose how you wish to replace the tooth before the extraction, it is helpful to you to be prepared with your choices so that you can make an informed decision after the healing phase.